google/flax/docs/flip/2434-general-metadata.md

 Boxes can be created directly by the init function of a variable.
 Therefore, we propose to create metadata using higher-order initializers.
-The main advantage of this is that we can decouple metadata handling completly from the Module definition.
-Also, most Modules already over attributes to override the default initialzers so users can add metadata to existing Modules without requiring any code changes.
+The main advantage of this is that we can decouple metadata handling compltely from the Module definition.
+Also, most Modules already overwrite attributes to override the default initialzers so users can add metadata to existing Modules without requiring any code changes.

-Too illustrate this, let's consider a metadata class that keeps track of PartitionSpecs used by ``pjit``:
+To illustrate this, let's consider a metadata class that keeps track of PartitionSpecs used by ``pjit``:

 ```python
 class Partitioned(flax.struct.PyTreeNode, AxisMetadata):